DK Metcalf impresses in 100 with a 10.37 but falls short of Olympic Trials

 Still, it was a blazing fast time for a 6-4, 235-pound football player who had never before taken part in a competitive race in the 100, and seemed to surprise the NBC announcing crew that included four-time Olympic medal winner Ato Bolden, who said it showed that more football players maybe ought to try sprints more often.

 In an interview with NBC after the race, Metcalf said his track days are done for now, saying “I’ve got minicamp to go to.’’
+Seattle’s mandatory mini-camp is scheduled for June 15-17.

 But Metcalf appeared to show that if he really wanted to, he could have a competitive track career.

 Some in the track and field community had questioned that after it was revealed earlier this week that Metcalf intended to take part in the meet including Bolden, who tweeted: “Speed is relative, folks.
 Stop it.
-Please.”.
+Please.”

+But after the race, Bolden changed his tune, saying “he ran well.
+I did not think he was going to run anywhere near that well. … you can’t tell that he doesn’t belong in that field.”

+Bolden said he thought Metcalf would run a 10.5 if he ran well and that he “surpassed my expectations.”

-Rodgers was also quoted by the San Diego Union-Tribune that he anticipated the event being eye-opening for Metcalf.
+Also skeptical had been Rodgers, who ran in the same heat as Metcalf, who was quoted by the San Diego Union-Tribune that he anticipated the event being eye-opening for Metcalf.

 “I’ve been waiting on this day, for football players to come line up and see what world-class speed is,” said Rodgers.
 “Football players don’t have any clue.
 It’s like, everybody’s hyping him: ‘Oh, DK is going to do this.’
 You have to get through both rounds, buddy.
 This isn’t an all-comer’s meet.
 This is an elite track meet.
 I hope the football (fans) understands this is our job, this is what we do every day.
 I hope he comes to play.”